Licensed to the Apache Software Foundation (ASF) under one

 try:

-from airflow.providers.common.ai.utils.sql_validation import validate_sql as _validate_sql
+from airflow.providers.common.ai.utils.sql_validation import (

 from airflow.providers.common.sql.hooks.sql import DbApiHook